chaos-genius/chaosgenius-docs/docs/Troubleshooting/tips.md

 ---
 sidebar_position: 1
-id: 'Troubleshooting'
+id: 'tips'
 ---
-# Troubleshooting

-## Tips for beginners!
+# Tips for beginners

-### Quick Start with Public Data Sets
+## Quick Start with Public Data Sets

 * Use our Public Data Sets on Postgres and Snowflake instances as a sanity check while setting up analytics.
 We are making these available for other Databases and Data Warehouses as well.
   1. Postgres: details for the datasets can be found here: ([https://docs.chaosgenius.io/docs/Public\_Datasets\_Catalog/ecomm](https://docs.chaosgenius.io/docs/Public_Datasets_Catalog/ecomm))